adamacosta/lfs/extras/01-libraries.md

 ## Boost

 Many, many C++ libraries.
 Is an optional dependency of some other libraries and may result in better performance.
+Many later tools explicitly depend on it.

 ```sh
 curl https://boostorg.jfrog.io/artifactory/main/release/1.76.0/source/boost_1_76_0.tar.gz -o /sources/boost_1_76_0.tar.gz &&